 3/4 cup orange juice

-Sift flour, sugar, baking power, salt, and baking soda into a large bowl (note: I didn't bother sifting).
-Cut in butter until mixture is crumbly.
-Add egg, orange peel, and orange juice in all at once; stir just until mixture is evenly moist.
-Fold in raisins (if using) and cranberries.
+Sift flour, sugar, baking powder, salt, and baking soda into a large bowl (I use my mixer for this - not by hand and not with a hand mixer).
+Cut in butter until the mixture is crumbly.
+Add egg, orange peel, and orange juice all at the same time; stir just until mixture is evenly moist.
+Fold in raisins and cranberries.